Subaru's quarterly profit hit by chip crisis as production, sales fall

 Subaru again downgraded its sales outlook, for the third time this year.
 It now expects to sell 740,000 vehicles in the full fiscal year ending March 31, 2022.
 That represents a 14 percent decline from the previous year and is way off the automaker's previous goal of 830,000 units, which was down from a revised 960,000 units.
 It originally forecast global volume of 1.0 million vehicles.

 Subaru is especially susceptible to the semiconductor logjam because of its small size and extensive use of commonized components, executives say.
-CFO Katsuyuki Mizuma said it was still unclear when supply chains and production levels would return to normal for Subaru.
+CFO Katsuyuki Mizuma said it was still unclear when supply chains and production levels would return to normal.

 The production bottleneck is causing backorders to balloon as Subaru fails to deliver product.